 Before you start

-- Decide whether you want pollution gone permanently (clean Project) or just for one chat (new isolated chat outside the Project).
+- Decide whether you want pollution gone permanently (clean the Project) or just for this one chat (use a new isolated chat, or

-- Snapshot anything important from Project knowledge before deleting — uploads are not always recoverable.
+Incognito chatfor standalone work). - Snapshot anything important from the Files section before deleting — uploads are not always recoverable.

-- Note whether the leak affects one chat or every chat, that determines whether to fix the Project or just this chat.
+- Note whether the leak affects one chat or every chat.
+That determines whether you fix the Project or just this chat.

 Information to collect

-- Exact wording of the polluting reference (so you can search Project knowledge for it).
+- Exact wording of the polluting reference (so you can search memory and Files for it).

 - Which chat the leak occurred in (URL with chat ID).